sdonglab/LIG-PROSPECT/README.md

 ## Contact

 Sijia Dong — s.dong (AT) northeastern.edu

 Bhumika Jayee — bhumikajayee03 (AT) gmail.com

 © 2025 Northeastern University.
 Any commercial use requires written permission from the copyright holder.
+All rights reserved.